Tleety/Chatgpt-Test-webpage/jekyll-site/index.md

 title: Simple Jekyll Page
 ---

-# Welcome to the Jekyll page
+# Welcome to the Jekyll Page

 This is a simple page built with **Jekyll**.
 It demonstrates how Jekyll can turn Markdown files into static websites using a layout.
 The layout file is located in `_layouts/default.html` and defines the basic HTML skeleton.